Sylarphile/trailer-engine/README.md

 The goal of this project is to download and determine which movie trailers correspond with movies that are available for home viewing.
 It uses the TMBD API, so you will need to provide your own API key in a config.py file placed in the same directory as trailer-engine.py, format specified below.
 Currently, it only checks for new trailers from TMDB's Now Playing.
-If you want to provide your own tailers, the program relies on a file format of: "Title (year) - Trailer"

 API information here: https://developer.themoviedb.org/docs/getting-started